rweald/popularity_contest/README.md

 ## It's A Popularity Contest! └[∵┌]└[ ∵ ]┘[┐∵]┘

 "Popularity Contest" is a tiny Scala project we created while building our multifactored Content Quality Scoring algorithm, primarily to experiment with integration testing of API (specifically JSON) endpoints.
-We blogged about it [UPDATE BLOG LINK](http://www.sharethrough.com/engineering)!
+We wrote about it on the [Sharethrough Engineering blog](http://www.sharethrough.com/2013/07/integration-testing-http-requests-with-scala-and-betamax/).

 Use PC to find out social activity data around YouTube videos and URLs shared on Facebook and Twitter.

 ## Installation ヾ(⌐■_■)ノ♪

-(Currently waiting on approval from hosting via Sonatype)
+Hosted on Sonatype, via SBT:

+    "com.sharethrough" %% "popularity_contest" % "0.9"

 ## Usage (~^.^)~

     import com.sharethrough.popularity_contest._